steemit/devportal/_tutorials-ruby/submit_comment_reply.md

 ---
 title: 'RB: Submit Comment Reply'
 position: 11
-description: By the end of this tutorial you should know how to prepare comments for Steem and then submit using Radiator
+description: '_By the end of this tutorial you should know how to prepare comments for Steem and then submit using Radiator._'
 layout: full
 ---
 <span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Submit Comment Reply](https://github.com/steemit/devportal-tutorials-rb/tree/master/tutorials/11_submit_comment_reply) can be downloaded as part of the [RB tutorials repository](https://github.com/steemit/devportal-tutorials-rb).</span>